This post was originally published on a prior version of my blog on January 12, 2019. I have made minor stylistic revisions only.

-This is not the post where I will be exploring Andrew Milner’s book.
-I’m still planning on writing up a summary of my thoughts on his book Locating Science Fiction, but for this post, I’d like to elaborate on the typology of SF definitions I created in my last post, which I admit was rather ad hoc.
+This is not the post where I will be exploring Andrew Milner’s Locating Science Fiction.
+I’m still planning on writing up a summary of my thoughts on it, but for this post, I’d like to elaborate on the typology of SF definitions I created in my last post, which I admit was rather ad hoc.
 It would be good to give that typology some detail.

 The Binary Definition

 Darko Suvin, Robert Scholes, and Adam Roberts have all presented what I call binary definitions of SF.
 The definition proposes boundaries that determine whether a given work is SF or not SF.
 Here is a visual representation of this style of definition: